Szaq/blog-source/content/post/swift-binary-in-nonswift-env.md

       cmdsize 40
          path @loader_path/../Frameworks (offset 12)
 ```

+There are two solutions fixing missing Swift dependencies.
+Easy one and complex one.
+First solution should be used when possible, for it's a lot easier to implement.
+Second one should be used only if it is impossible to use first one.

 ## Solution 1 - Xcode setting
 To make swift frameworks visible to loader make sure the `Runpath Search Paths` setting is configured properly.